20 Bad Habits That Could Turn You Blind, Say Experts

 "For those who wear it, not removing makeup opens the eyes to risk," says Wang.
 "Bacteria and parasites can grow in the areas along the eyelids and eyelashes.
 These organisms then secrete toxins which can fall into the eye and contribute to irritation, redness, and itching.
 Over time, they can cause permanent damage to the structures that secrete tear components (the meibomian glands) leading to chronic dry eye."

 The Rx: Be sure to remove your makeup each night.
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.